“When you build your own product, the first ones are most likely to FAIL.”

 Be proud and you can now proceed to Step 8.

 8. Validate your Product Prototype, Know your Competitors, and DARE TO BE DIFFERENT

 As you’re done with creating your first product prototype while securing your online identity, it is now safe for you to test and validate it with your potential users or customers.
 Check if it delivers its expectations in the marketplace to determine if it’s a success or a failure.

 You don’t need to make it expensive or costly.
 Make it just enough for them to engage and give you honest feedback.
 The most essential thing is to see how they understand and interact with your product even if it’s just your first prototype.

 Never expect anything.
 Don’t expect it to be all positive and ready to go.
 Actually, it’s better if you receive negative and disappointing comments rather than all positive ones so you’ll know where and what to improve.
 In addition, during this step, aside from your own research, you can also ask your potential customers who are now evaluating your first product prototype to identify who could be your competitors.

-What are they offering that you currently not?
+What are they offering that you currently do not?
 Do you even have a chance against them?
-Make them rate your product prototype, and ask what could be changed and improved to be at least in-line with them or could potentially surpass them?
-Is it the features, price, distribution, design, or the competitor size?
+Make them rate your product prototype, and ask what could be changed and improved to be at least in line with them or could potentially surpass them?
+Is it the features, price, distribution, design, or competitor size?
 Whatever response you get from them, get your pen and paper, and take note of all of it.

 9. Get Everyone on the Same Page and Refine your Design to Build Your Own Product